galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 ![One matrix representing an input vector and another matrix representing a filter, along with calculation for single input channel two dimensional convolution operation ](../../images/Conv_single_input_channel.png "Illustration of single input channel two dimensional convolution")

-Figure 6 illustrates the calculations for a convolution operation, via a 3 by 3 filter on a single channel 5 by 5 input vector (5 x 5 x 1).
-Figure 7 illusrates the calculations when the input vector has 3 channels (5 x 5 x 3).
-To show this in 2 dimesions, we are displaying each channel in input vector and filter separately.
-To view it in 3 dimension, please visit .
+Figure 7 illustrates the calculations for a convolution operation, via a 3 by 3 filter on a single channel 5 by 5 input vector (5 x 5 x 1).
+Figure 8 illusrates the calculations when the input vector has 3 channels (5 x 5 x 3).
+To show this in 2 dimensions, we are displaying each channel in input vector and filter separately.
+Figure 9 shows a sample multi-channel 2D convolution in 3 dimensions.

 ![Three matrices representing an input vector and another three matrices representing a filter, along with calculation for multiple input channel two dimensional convolution operation ](../../images/Conv_multiple_input_channel.png "Illustration of multiple input channel two dimensional convolution")